kiniou/traefik-pebble/README.md

 ## Setup

 1. Install files to `/etc/traefik`.
-2. Run `ca-pebble.sh` to generate certificates.
+2. Run `sudo ca-pebble.sh` to generate certificates as administrator.
 3. [linux only] Install and start systemd `traefik.service`.
 4. You should now have a ready-to-use SSL enabled Traefik proxy.